 Cr.
 3. This course is an introduction to the economics of public and private provision of health, education and social services in urban and developing economies.
-May be used to fulfill the Cultural Diversity course component of the General Education Requirements.
+May be used to fulfill the Cultural Diversity or the Social Science course component of the General Education Requirements.
 ECON 136 will not count towards fulfilling the minimum major or minor requirements.